-The Carbon Farming (Capture and Combustion of Methane in Landfill Gas from Legacy Waste) Methodology Determination 2012 (the Methodology Determination) sets out the detailed rules for implementing and monitoring projects under the Carbon Farming Initiative (CFI) to reduce methane emissions from landfill gas generated from legacy waste.
+The Carbon Credits (Carbon Farming Initiative) (Capture and Combustion of Methane in Landfill Gas from Legacy Waste: Upgrade Projects) Methodology Determination 2012 (the Methodology Determination) sets out the detailed rules for implementing and monitoring projects under the Carbon Farming Initiative (CFI) to reduce methane emissions from landfill gas generated from legacy waste.

-The Methodology Determination applies to landfill legacy emissions avoidance projects that are transitioning from the New South Wales Government's Greenhouse Gas Reduction Scheme, the Australian Capital Territory Government's Greenhouse Gas Abatement Scheme or Greenhouse Friendly, or that involve the installation, on or after 1 July 2010, of a landfill gas extraction system to avoid emissions of greenhouse gases from a landfill facility, to the extent that the emissions are attributable to 'legacy waste'.
+The Methodology Determination applies to landfill legacy emissions avoidance projects that to the extent that the emissions avoided are attributable to 'legacy waste'.
 Legacy waste is waste accepted by the facility before 1 July 2012, which is the date specified in the Carbon Credits (Carbon Farming Initiative) - Landfill Legacy Emissions Avoidance Project Specification 2011.